10-1-pursuit/lab-intro-to-express-response/README.md

 ```

 What do you see in your browser?
  - Both messages?
- - One message (which one)
+ - One message (which one) | Just "I'll be back!"
  - An error?
+"Error [ERR_HTTP_HEADERS_SENT]: Cannot set headers after they are sent to the client"

 Check terminal: